maschkef/little-linux-helper/docs/DEVELOPER_GUIDE.md

     *   **Dependencies:** `source`, `lh_log_msg`.
     *   **Side Effects:**
         - Sets the global variable `LH_GENERAL_CONFIG_FILE` to the general configuration file path.
-        - Reads language, log level, and logging output settings from the configuration file.
-        - Sets global variables `LH_LANG`, `LH_LOG_LEVEL`, `LH_LOG_TO_CONSOLE`, `LH_LOG_TO_FILE`.
-        - Uses default values if no configuration file is found.
-        - Validates log level settings and falls back to 'INFO' for invalid values.
         - Logs the configuration loading operation (using direct echo for early initialization).
     *   **Usage:** Should be called early during initialization, before `lh_initialize_logging`.